Blotch3D/Blotch3D/readme.md

 -   More than one 3D window per process

-Unity3D is Cadillac 3D library that does virtually anything.
+Unity3D is a Cadillac 3D library that does virtually anything.
 See the Unity3D site for details, but generally, if your profits or funding is less than \$100K per year on your Unity3D product, then Unity3D is free.
 If you make more per year, then you pay Unity3D less than 1% of profits